 Sport specific information

-An injury to his right knee meant he was unable to compete at the 2018 Paralympic Winter Games in Pyeongchang.
-The disappointment of missing out on the competition made him change his approach to the sport.
+He said the disappointment of missing out on the 2018 Paralympic Winter Games in Pyeongchang because of injury made him change his approach to the sport.
 "I'm completely different.
 I'm less aggressive in my rides, I'm just thinking with my brain so I have strategy and I've got maturity.
 Now I'm safer in my choices and in my vision of the race.
 I got some distance and now I use my brain more than my muscles." (paralympic.org, 20 Mar 2019)

 |Men's Snowboard Cross SB-UL||Race 1||2017-02-04||2|